A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: Quantitative Types Capture Strong Normalization

 While for the term $t_2$, we have:

 where

-and $\Gamma_2 = z:\mult{\rho_1,\rho_2}; w:\mult{\sigma,\sigma}; x:\mult{\sig_1}; y:\mult{\sig_2}$.
+and $\Gamma_2 = x_2:\mult{\rho_1,\rho_2}; y_2:\mult{\sigma,\sigma}; x_1:\mult{\sigma_1}; y_1:\mult{\sigma_2}$.

-Thus, the multiset types of $x$ and $y$ in $\Gam_1$ and $\Gam_2$ resp. are not the same.
-Despite the fact that the step $t_1 \Rew{\pi} t_2$ does not erase any subterm, the typing environment is losing quantitative information. \end{example} Notice that by replacing non-idempotent types by idempotent ones, subject reduction (and expansion) would work for $\pi$-reduction: by assigning sets to variables instead of multisets, $\Gamma_1$ and $\Gamma_2$ would now represent the same object.
+Thus, the multiset types of $x_1$ and $y_1$ are not the same in $\Gamma_1$ and $\Gamma_2$.
+Despite the fact that the step $t_1 \rew{\pi} t_2$ does not erase any subterm, the typing environment is losing quantitative information.
+If we were to use sets of types instead of multisets, then $\Gamma_1$ and $\Gamma_2$ would be identical.
+This is exactly what happens in the idempotent framework~\cite{matthes00} where subject reduction and expansion hold for $\pi$. \end{exa}

-Despite the fact that quantitative subject reduction fails for some $\pi$-steps, the following weaker property is sufficient to recover (qualitative) soundness of our typing system $\systemJ$ w.r.t. the reduction relation $\Rew{\beta,\pi}$.
-Soundness will be used later in Sec.~\ref{sec:equivalences} to show equivalence between $\sn{\db}$ and $\sn{\beta,\pi}$.
+Despite the fact that quantitative subject reduction fails for some $\pi$-steps, the following weaker property is sufficient to recover (qualitative) soundness of our typing system $\sysFullJ$ w.r.t. the reduction relation $\rew{\jn}$.
+We will use soundness in \autoref{sec:equivalences} to show equivalence between $\sn{\djn}$ and $\sn{\jn}$.